kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-This protocol requires a method that returns a `Bool` regarding the validity of a given string.
-It can also throw an error!
+This protocol requires a method that returns a `Bool` regarding the validity of a given string and can throw an error.
 It also requires that you provide the type of error that can be thrown

 > **Note**: Although it may appear so, the `errorType` property is not a Swift requirement.
-This property is accessed later to help describe the rule's requirements.
+This property is here simple as the design of the solution.

 To use multiple rules together, define a `StringValidator` protocol.